naziulhaque/Snutshell/README.md

 # Snutshell

-**Snutshell** is a Python module for storing numeric data in dat and xlsx format
+**Snutshell** is a Python library for storing numeric data in dat and xlsx format

 All the functionalities are explained using simple examples.
 ### 1. *create_xlsx* function